 Annex section shall contain the class attribute with value of annex.

-An Annex section shall not contain nested annex sections.
+An Annex section shall not contain nested annex class elements.

 By default, an Annex section is labeled as (Normative).
 To label any Annex section as (Informative), the class attribute value of informative shall be present.